 Trains are also equipped with KVB receivers, picking up information from trackside transponders along the French high-speed route, again showing the permitted speed to the driver on an in-cab display.
 A similar system is used in Belgium.

-Once the whole line is open in 2007, London-Paris times should be cut to 2 hours 15 minutes with Brussels possible in two hours.
-The Channel Tunnel portal is just 35 minutes from St Pancras and from 2009 Kent services will see significant reductions with Ashford taking around 36 minutes from London via the CTRL.
+London to Paris travel time have been cut to two hours 15 minutes, with Brussels possible in two hours, once the whole HS1 line was opened in 2007.
+The Channel Tunnel portal is just 35 minutes from St Pancras and, from 2009, Kent services began seeing significant reductions, with Ashford taking approximately 36 minutes from London via the CTRL.

-CTRL domestic services will connect London with Gravesend, Margate and Broadstairs by joining the classic network at Ebbsfleet, while services to Canterbury, Ramsgate and possibly Dover will continue to Ashford to join existing routes there.
+The line’s domestic services connect London with Gravesend, Margate, and Broadstairs by joining the classic network at Ebbsfleet while services to Canterbury, Ramsgate, and Dover continue to Ashford to join existing routes.